rolit3/alx-system_engineering-devops/0x02-shell_redirections/README.md

 >> dealing : '$' "'thismy" '"file"\' "name'"
 >> That is ! {Of course, you should noot add the spaces.
 I added them to make my explain easy}

+##### 8. Save current state of directory : Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.
+>Redirect the output of ls -la in a file (ls_cwd_content)

 ##### 9. Duplicate last line : Write a script that duplicates the last line of the file iacta -> The file iacta will be in the working directory
 >> Use tail -1 iacta >> iacta